Suntory sees sales doubling to $40 billion by 2020 with Beam addition

-TOKYO Suntory Holdings Ltd will aim for group sales of 4 trillion yen (23.26 billion pounds) by 2020 - about double what it achieved last year - of which a quarter will come from Beam Suntory, President Nobutada Saji said.
+TOKYO Suntory Holdings Ltd SUNTH.UL will aim for group sales of 4 trillion yen ($39 billion) by 2020 - about double what it achieved last year - of which a quarter will come from Beam Suntory, President Nobutada Saji said.

 Another 1 trillion yen will come from sales of beer, Saji told a news conference.